-The policy adopted should reflect the current structure of the Club Executive i.e., if there are currently two Club Executives, two Risk Assessments should be conducted.
+The policy adopted should reflect the current structure of the Club Executive i.e., at the time of completion, if there are currently two Club Executives, two Risk Assessments should be conducted.

 25. Our Camogie club is a sub-committee of the GAA executive committee - are we required to do our own Risk Assessment & Safeguarding Statement?